 Café Sperl is open from 07:00-22:00 (Monday-Saturday) and 10:00-20:00 (Sundays & public holidays).
 It is closed on Sundays in July & August.

-In a city filled with some great museums, Vienna’s Art History Museum (Kunsthistorisches Museum) stands unequivocally above the rest.
+It would be a cardinal sin to spend 2 days in Vienna and not visit the Art History Museum (Kunsthistorisches Museum).
 This museum is truly world-class and is my all-time favorite attraction in Vienna.

 Being an avid art lover I have spent countless hours inside its hallowed walls.
 The rich collection owes its existence to the wealth and artistic pretensions of successive Habsburg rulers and contains treasures from classical Rome to Egypt and the Renaissance.

 Housed in a sprawling Neoclassical edifice as regal as the art it contains, the vast collection of the Art History Museum is spread over three floors.
 The scale of the museum can be particularly daunting for first-time visitors and it is vital to go in with a plan of what to see, especially if time is limited.
 Otherwise, museum fatigue will get the better of you.